 Panzura CloudFS and Box compete in the cloud storage and collaboration category.
-Panzura appears to have the upper hand in network resilience, while Box excels in integration capabilities.
+Based on feature analysis, Panzura CloudFS appears to have the upper hand due to its robust data management and synchronization capabilities, while Box is noted for collaboration and ease of use.

 Previously, we had latency issues with syncing up files between offices.
 Files were not locked, leading to overwrites which cost us literally hundreds of thousands of dollars in lost time and revenue.